Discrimination, Harassment & Sexual Misconduct

 USF Nondiscrimination Statement

 It is a violation under Title IX of the Education Amendment of 1972 for any person to engage in discrimination or harassment based on several criteria, including sex.
-The university has appointed the Title IX Coordinator to coordinate the university’s efforts to comply with Title IX and its regulations.
-Anyone who believes that the university is not in compliance with Title IX and its regulations or wishes to discuss concerns or file an informal or formal complaint should contact the Title IX Coordinator or a Deputy Coordinator.
+The university has appointed Don Appiarius, Dean of Students, as the Title IX Compliance Officer to coordinate the university’s efforts to comply with Title IX and its regulations.
+Anyone who believes that the university is not in compliance with Title IX and its regulations or wishes to discuss concerns or file an informal or formal complaint should contact the Title IX Compliance Officer, Don Appiarius, firstname.lastname@example.org in Trinity Hall, room 137 or by telephone at 399-7700 x 6745.